AdaCore/spark2014/lrm/source/introduction.rst

 the stronger the restrictions on the Ada subset then the simpler will be the SPARK rules, and vice versa).

-However, there are also higher-level requirementsto be met by the |SPARK|
+However, there are also higher-level requirements to be met by the |SPARK|
 language that are invariant under the scope of the Ada subset being used and that are of necessity much simpler to understand than the language definition rules.
 Moreover, they provide a rationale for the language features and rules as provided in this document.